brainlife/docs/docs/resources/register.md

     ```
     $ ~/.bashrc
     export PATH=$PATH:/N/u/brlife/Carbonate/bin
+    export PATH=$PATH:/N/u/brlife/Carbonate/app/node-v10.16.3-linux-x64/bin
     ```

 For singularity, you can either install it on the system (`apt install singularity-container` with neurodebian, or `yum install epel-release singularity` for yum based systems), or for most HPC systems you can simply add `module load singularity` in your `~/.modules` file.

 By default, singularity uses user's home directory to cache docker images (and /tmp to create a merged container image to run).
-If you have limited amount of home directory space, you should override these directories by adding the following in your .bashrc
+If you have limited amount of home directory space, you will need to override it by setting SINGULARITY_CACHEDIR.

 ```
-export SINGULARITY_CACHEDIR=/N/dc2/scratch/<username>/singularity-cachedir
+export SINGULARITY_CACHEDIR=/N/slate/<username>/singularity-cachedir
 ```

 * Please replace <username> with your username, and make sure specified directories exists.

 !!! note
     singularity by default does not expose any mounted file systems inside the container.
-If you are mounting any extra drives, you will most likely need to update `/etc/singularity/singularity.conf` to have the `mount hostfs` option set to "yes"
-    > mount hostfs = yes
+For IU HPC systems, for example, you will need to specify your slate work directory in your .bashrc (comma delimited)

+    ```
+    export SINGULARITY_BINDPATH=/N/slate/<username>/brainlife-workdir,/N/any/other/paths/you/want/to/mount
+    ```

 ### Other ENV parameters